skedgeme/wrecker/README.md

 ![wreck terminal output](/wreck-example.gif?raw=true "wreck Terminal Output")

+The `wreck` executable is not that interesting. `wrecker` is more interesting when used as a library to create a suite of benchmarks.

-Similar functionality can executed from ghci:
+Similar functionality to `wreck` can be executed from ghci:

 ```bash
 $ ghci